Essential Pallet Requirements for International Shipments

 How Wide Can Pallets Be?

 Pallets come in various types of widths.
-While there is no set limit to the width your pallets have to be, we do recommend that they are at a width of 96 by 125 inches or under.
+While your pallets don’t need to meet a certain width requirement, we do recommend a pallet width of 96 by 125 inches (2438.4 by 3175 millimeters) or under.

 Let USA Truckload Shipping Handle Pallet Requirements for International Shipments for You